 I have built amplifiers using several different output transformers.
 I can report my experiences with these.
 I list these in order of my preference from best to worst.
 I listed a few budget transformers because I have tested them.
 I would expect that most builders would use a better quality transformer for this amplifier since it was not designed to be a low dollar amplifier, and uses relatively expensive tubes.

 Quality Output Transformers

-Electra Print (www.electra-print.com) has two transformers that are useful in this amp, BE5KB (5.3K ohm impedance for 45 type tubes) and TM3KB (3.4K ohm impedance for 2A3′s and 300b’s).
-They are about $145 each.
-Jack will wind you a custom transformer, with only a single output impedance winding for a little over $100 each.
-Ask for the “Albert Pagan design”.
-These are the transformers that are shown in the amplifier above.
-They have the best sound of any transformer that I have tried in this design.
-An excellent choice for a top notch amp.
+Electra Print (www.electra-print.com) had two transformers that are useful in this amp, BE5KB (5.3K ohm impedance for 45 type tubes) and TM3KB (3.4K ohm impedance for 2A3's and 300b's).
+They were about $145 each, though Jack's catalog has changed over the years.
+Jack can also wind you a custom transformer to your specifications.

 Close behind the Electra-Prints are the One Electron's.
 Use the UBT-2 with 45's and the UBT-3 with 2A3's or 300B's.
 These are just under $100 each.
 Also an excellent choice.

 I got a pair of "SE Output transformers for 300B amplifiers" off of Ebay for about $120 for the pair.
 They were made by a company called Transcendar.
 These sound excellent and are a good transformer for the money.
 I liked them well enough to buy 20 of them for amplifiers that I build.
 At the time this was written they are still being sold on Ebay.